-The thinking behind this ban is out of respect for Christians, whom mourn the death of Jesus on Good Friday and Easter Sunday, and in Germany these days are considered to be holidays of silence.
+The thinking behind this ban is out of respect for Christians, who mourn the death of Jesus on Good Friday and Easter Sunday, and in Germany, these days are considered to be holidays of silence.

-Ever wondered why Easter Sunday changes dates every year?
+Ever wondered why Easter Sunday changes date every year?
 It’s down to the lunar calendar and the position of the moon.

 Easter in fact falls on the first Sunday after the full moon that takes place on or after March 21st, which is said to signal the start of spring.

-Possibly the world’s most expensive egg was sold at Christie’s in London for £9 million in 2007, breaking Faberge records.
+Possibly the world’s most expensive egg was sold at Christie’s in London for £9 million, breaking Faberge records.